google-research/torchsde/README.md

 Once in a while, the program writes a figure to `TRAIN_DIR`, an environment variable that specifies a location on disk.
 Training should stabilize after 500 iterations with the default hyperparameters.

-Even though in principle the example can be run with just CPUs, we highly recommend running it on a machine with GPUs.
+Even though the example can be run with just CPUs, we recommend running it on a machine with GPUs.

 ## Usage
 The central functions of interest are `sdeint` and `sdeint_adjoint`.
 They can be imported as follows: